Skip to main content

 Purchasing software or subscribing to a cloud service will prove beneficial throughout your time at RIT.

-- Adobe Creative Cloud – We are happy to say that RIT is an Adobe Creative Campus and CAD students will have access to the full Adobe Creative Cloud for academic use.
-Details for access will be provided upon your arrival to RIT, and you can learn more about it here:
+1. Adobe Creative Cloud – RIT is an Adobe Creative Campus, and College of Art and Design students will gain access to the complete Adobe Creative Cloud for academic purposes.
+Specific details regarding access will be communicated upon your arrival at RIT.

 Windows computer owners:

-We suggest you install some driver to properly read Mac-formatted external drives.
+We suggest you install a driver to properly read Mac-formatted external drives.
 Helps to ensure compatibility with personal computer and editing lab computers.

 Recommendations for Motion Picture Science Students

 Motion Picture Science students take a collection of courses from both the production and animation tracks during their time at RIT.
 As such, you may find benefit in owning some of the hardware and software listed in both of the previous sections.
-However, we suggest you wait until you arrive on campus to decide how much emphasis in either track you anticipate during your time in SOFA.
+However, we suggest you wait until you arrive on campus to decide how much emphasis in either track you anticipate during your time in the School of Film and Animation.
 This will help you determine what, if any, of the equipment you would like to invest in moving forward.

 Depending on your options, you may find other software meets your needs.
 Please discuss software purchases with your faculty once you are at RIT.